-Our most deeply-held beliefs about what we should and shouldn’t feel stem from the conditioning we received in our childhood.
-For example, if we had a parent who needed us to be cheerful, we may feel compelled to always appear happy.
-If we were shamed for having emotions, we might believe that we have to be stoic.
-A religion may have taught us that certain feelings need to be repressed in order for us to be accepted by God.
-Whatever the specific experiences were, at the core of them was a sense that we had to be different than how we were, in order to please others and get the love we needed.
-This created a deep unconscious belief that we can’t just be ourselves.
+A religion may have taught us that certain parts of us need to be repressed in order for us to be accepted by God.
+Whatever the specific experiences were, at their core was a sense that we had to be different than how we were, in order to please others and get the love we needed.
+This created a deep unconscious belief that it is wrong to be ourselves.

-Unfortunately, the result of rejecting, avoiding, and controlling our feelings is that we become disconnected from ourselves.
-We lose touch with our bodies and with what is going on inside of us; our awareness gets limited and we become less present.
-And even though difficult feelings may be pushed out of our awareness, they unconsciously shape our lives because we never deal with them.
+As we go through life rejecting, avoiding, and controlling our feelings, we become disconnected from ourselves.
+We lose touch with our bodies and with our inner experience.
+But even though difficult feelings may be pushed away, they continue to exert power over our lives because we never deal with them.

 A much more helpful way of relating to our inner experience is simply to accept our feelings, no matter what they are.
 Rather than avoiding, rejecting, and controlling what we feel, we let it be what it is and we mindfully experience it.
 We approach it with curiosity instead of judgement.

-What I’m describing is completely different from letting our emotions control our behavior or dominate our perspective.
-Being present with our emotions and interested in understanding them, doesn’t mean acting them out or believing that they are the truth.
+I’m not suggesting that we let our emotions control our behavior or dominate our perspective.
+Being present with our emotions, and interested in understanding them, doesn’t mean acting them out or believing that they are the truth.
 When people’s feelings control them, causing them to behave irrationally or impulsively, they are not really present with themselves, consciously observing their feelings.

-When we mindfully experience our feelings, as I’m suggesting, we don’t act them out.
+When we mindfully experience our feelings, we don’t act them out.
 Instead, we turn inwards, using curiosity and awareness to understand what is happening for us.
 We become explorers of ourselves, seeking to learn the meaning of what we are feeling.
-For example, we may recognize that our emotions are connected to past experiences, which continue to influence the way we think and feel.
-This awareness provides the best basis for consciously choosing how we respond, making us less likely to express our feelings in harmful ways.
+For example, we may come to recognize that our emotions are connected to past experiences.
+This awareness provides the best basis for consciously choosing how to respond to our feelings, making us less likely to express them in harmful and impulsive ways.

 This attitude of inner openness is expressed in a poem called The Guest House, written by the 13th century mystic, Rumi: